Junyoung0426/Budget_Safe_Reinforcement_Learning/README.md

 ## Environment

-The following libraries and tools were used:
+The following libraries and tools were used( Check requirenment.txt file)
 - **Python**: 3.10.1
 - **PyTorch**: 2.3.0+cu118
 - **NumPy**: 1.26.4